NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h3 align="left"><b>Model Training</b></h3>

 For my project I wanted to provide my own training to the model, with the goal of identifying Cats, Cars, Planes and Bicycles.
 I used Train and Validation images from the COCO2017 dataset (https://cocodataset.org/#download).
 Each of these images' name is a unique ID and the dataset is accompanied by "annotations".
 These are .json files which link each image's unique ID with a list of all the objects in that image, as well as the outlines of these objects as sets of (x, y) points (coordinates).
-One annotations file can contain the IDs and properties of thousands of images.
+One "annotations" file can contain the IDs and properties of thousands of images.

 I used the SAMA-COCO annotations (https://www.sama.com/sama-coco-dataset), as they provide object outlines with higher detail compared to the stock COCO2017 annotations.